WordPress/gutenberg/packages/style-engine/README.md

 To enqueue a style for rendering in the site's frontend, the `$options` array requires the following:

 1.  **selector (string)** - this is the CSS selector for your block style CSS declarations.
-2.  **context (string)** - this tells the style engine where to store the styles.
+2.  **context (string)** - this tells the Style Engine where to store the styles.
 Styles in the same context will be stored together.

 `wp_style_engine_get_styles` will return the compiled CSS and CSS declarations array.